devsyrem/Solana-Forensic-Toolkit/README.md

 ### Navigation

-The SolFlow interface is organized into several key sections:
+The Solana Forensic Toolkit interface is organized into several key sections:

 1. **Transaction Flow Visualization**: The main visualization area showing wallet nodes and transaction edges
 2. **Filter Sidebar**: Controls for filtering the visualization by date, amount, and transaction type